 Night eating syndrome

 Those suffering from this disorder may tend to skip breakfast and consume about half of their daily calories after dinner instead.
 Late-night snacking may always consist of carbohydrates.
 Those suffering from this disorder may be insomniacs.

 Pica is an appetite for non-nutritive substances like coal, soil, chalk and paper or food ingredients (yet unfit to be consumed as they are uncooked) like flour, raw potato and starch.
 Pica is seen in all ages but more so in pregnant women and small children especially those who have developmental disabilities.

 This eating disorder involves the contents of the stomach being drawn back into the mouth, being chewed for the second time and being swallowed again.

-Rumination though a natural and a healthy part of digestion in animals is dangerous among animals as the oesophagus can be damaged when brought in contact with stomach acids.
+Rumination through a natural and healthy part of digestion in animals is dangerous among animals as the oesophagus can be damaged when brought in contact with stomach acids.